 Sometimes, people need to find somewhere to live for just a few weeks or months.
 This may be true for you if you’re going to be temporarily living somewhere for work or play.
 You might even want to find a vacation rental for an extended getaway, or want to test living on your own before moving out of your parent’s house.
 If you can relate to one of these situations, short term housing could be perfect for you.
 However, you might not know how to find short term rentals (STR).

-Many people aren’t familiar with the best way to find short term rentals, so we’ve created a guide to help.
+Many people aren’t familiar with the best way to find a short term apartment lease, so we’ve created a guide to help.
 Read on to learn about the different types of short term rentals and how to find the best one for you.

 Why do people stay in short term rentals?

 The short term rental market has grown over the last decade, and it’s not just because people are looking for a short term apartment lease or vacation rental.
 Often, professionals who travel for work may need to find an STR for corporate housing.
 They might not be in an area long enough to justify a long term rental.
 However, paying for a hotel room for a few weeks or months may not make sense.
 This is a situation where a short term rental is a great option.

 Another reason why someone might opt for a shorter lease is that a homeowner sold their primary residence and hasn’t purchased a new home yet.
 The real estate market has been on fire lately, and houses in many U.S. cities are often selling within just a few hours of being listed.
 This situation makes it easy to sell a home but difficult to buy one.
 As a result, a person might need a temporary place to live while they look for a new home after selling their own.